numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

    * Finds the best iteration order, which includes information such as a broadcasted stride always being 0.

-5. *Loop-specific setup* may include for example:
+5. Setup may include finding an optimal function to do the operation and
+   include:

    * Clearing of floating point exception flags (if necessary),
    * Possibly allocating temporary working space,